awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 This tutorial contains the following steps\.

-1. Create a AWS CDK app
+1. Create an AWS CDK app

 1. Create a Lambda function that gets a list of widgets with HTTP GET /